 Reassemble a cut up cereal box.
 First one to finish wins.

 Supplies: Cereal box fronts cut into 16 equal pieces.
-Stored in envelopes.
+Stored

 No one was able to finish their puzzle in 60 seconds.